 The issue is that there is no clear rule for locating burial, cremation, and cemetery records.
 Different countries store them differently, different time periods had different methods and as a result, you always have to be a proactive searcher.

-For this reason, here at Edge IT Systems, our Epitaph software offers real solutions to many of these issues.
+For this reason, here at EDGE IT Systems, our Epitaph software offers real solutions to many of these issues.
 It is a comprehensive cemetery management software that allows cemeteries to keep online records in an easily accessible format.
+If you’d like to learn more about Epitaph or discuss how it can help, contact us today.